pikulet/ghost/README.md

 `import ghost`

-Please refer to tests for example usage
+Please refer to tests for example usage.
+Implemented using a finite state machine style.

 ### some quik tools